billturner/older_new_kindofblue.com/about.md

 #### About the name

 The name, Kind of Blue, comes from the [Miles Davis jazz album](http://amzn.to/2fBqDIU "Buy this wonderful album, via Amazon.com") of the same name.
-Other than being named after the album, there is no specific meaning behind the name.
+Other than being named after the album, there is no specific meaning.